lidiyacommercetools/ProductConfig/README.md

 The answer set should be in format : answer(a). answer(b).
 Where {a,b} is the answer set.
 If the answer set is empty, please include empty_set. in the input code.

-The atom to be explained should be presented as: why(a).
-Where "a" is the atom the user would like to be explained.
+The atom to be explained should be represented as why(a) if "a" is part of the answer set, and as why_not(a) id "a" is not part of the answer set.

-Facts for the particular case of the encoding need to be included in a separate file from the actual problem encoding.
-This is due to grounding.
-If the facts are included in the encoding, they will not be used in the explanation.
-Therefore, File One should include the problem encoding, and File Two should include the why(), answer(), as well as facts in the format fact().
-An example can be found in the Sudoku encoding in the repository.
+File One to Include:
+Problem encoding where facts are coded as #external "fact".
+This is mandatory due to grounding.
+If this is ommited, facts will not be used as reasoning in the explanation.

+File Two to Include:
+Answer set in question and the atom to explain.
+Also include all the facts as "fact(...)".
+An example for Sudoku is in the repository.